fabiommendes/easymunk/docs/src/tutorials/SlideAndPinJoint.rst

    the lines are static, and not rotated so we don't really have to do this extra calculation, but we will soon make them move and rotate.

-2. This is a little function to convert coordinates from pymunk to pygame world.
+2. This is a little function to convert coordinates from easymunk to pygame world.
 Now that we have it we can use it in the draw_ball() function as well.

 ::

     def to_pygame(p):
-        """Small helper to convert pymunk vec2d to pygame integers""" return round(p.x), round(p.y)
+        """Small helper to convert easymunk vec2d to pygame integers""" return round(p.x), round(p.y)